FurqanSoftware/bullet/README.md

 ![](assets/bullet_128.png)

-Bullet is a fast and flexible application deploy tool built by Furqan Software.
+Bullet is a fast and flexible application deployment tool built by Furqan Software.

-Complete documentation is available at https://bullettool.com/.

-At [Furqan Software](https://furqansoftware.com/), Bullet helps us setup and deploy prototype applications with little effort.
+At [Furqan Software](https://furqansoftware.com/), Bullet helps us setup and deploy prototype applications with minimal effort.

 ## Getting Started